RacineDuCiel/blog/content/courses.md

 ---

  All of these courses have been created using AI.
 I have edited and formatted them to be as complete as possible.
-However, keep in mind that only time and dedication will make you an expert.
-Consider this as an introduction or a revision sheet.
+However, please consider this as an introduction or a revision sheet.
 I strongly encourage you to delve deeper into each subject.

 Good Learning !